Bergen County Child Custody Relocation Lawyers

 - The child’s preference, depending on their age

-If you’re facing a family law dispute in New Jersey, get help from the compassionate, experienced, and professional Englewood custody dispute lawyers at Herbert & Weiss at 201-440-6300.
+If you’re facing a family law dispute in New Jersey, get help from the compassionate, experienced, and professional Bergen County custody dispute lawyers at Herbert & Weiss, LLP at (201) 500-2151.